Raspberry Pi Simulink Coder target (RPIt)

 - Drotek IMU 9DOF - MPU9150 Invensense PCB (20€)

 - Sparkfun 9 Degrees of Freedom - MPU-9150 Breakout (50$)

-Note that currently only one EV3 brick can be accessed from Simulink (the first in the USB enumeration) whereas up to 4 NXT bricks can be accessed simultaneously.
+Note that when running the original Lego firmware, only one EV3 brick can be accessed from Simulink (the first in the USB enumeration) whereas up to 4 NXT bricks can be accessed simultaneously.
+But if you are running the EV3.14 firmware, multiple EV3 blocks can be accessed simultaneously.

 Below, an example of wiring for the MinIMU-9 v2 (thanks to Mark's space dot com blog which was also for me a very useful source of inspiration for the coding of the MinIMU-9 v2 driver).

 You will find here the source of the test programs used to communicate with these devices from the target.

 - Communication with I2C devices (IMUs from Pololu, Drotek or SparkFun) runs at 400kHz.
 Approximately 1ms delay for reading all values.
 Internally the gyro and accelerometer acquisitions are refreshed at a higher frequency (400-800Hz).